7-12 August 2017

 Prostejov, Czech Republic

-The ITF World Junior Tennis Finals took place from 3-8 August 2015 in Prostejov, Czech Republic from 1-6 August.
+The 2016 ITF World Junior Tennis Finals took place in Prostejov, Czech Republic from 1-6 August.
 Click here for full results and draws.

-Korea, Republic boys captured the title with a comeback victory over Spain in the final.
-The girls' title was won by the Russia for the 6th time when it defeated USA 2-1 in the final.
+Argentina defeated China, P.R.
+2-0 in the boys' final to claim their first title since 1996.
+The girls' title was won by Ukraine for the second time when they defeated USA 2-1 in the final.

 The ITF World Junior Tennis competition was started by the ITF in 1991.
 In the inaugural year, 12 nations were nominated to take part with Spain boys and Czechoslovakia girls emerging the overall winners.